 ‘We have to wait for a full moon.’

 Granny raises her hand.
-‘I think we should try as soon as possible – before Easter.’
-I don’t want to have Taïga around if something bad happens…
+‘I think we should try as soon as possible – before Easter,’ she says, thinking about her granddaughter.
+She doesn’t want to have Taïga around if something bad happens.

 ‘All right.
 So next Thursday it is.’